V-Yuvaraj/PORTFOLIO-APPLICATION/README.md

-Portfolio App
+#Portfolio App
 This is a Portfolio App built using Kotlin in Android Studio.
-The app showcases your personal information, skills, projects, and contact details in a clean and modern design.
+The app showcases  personal information, skills, projects, and contact details in a clean and modern design.

-Features
+##Features

 Personal Information: Add your name, bio, and profile photo.